-If a transformer, disconnector or switch is configured, the input and output can be switched.
+If a transformer, a disconnector or a switch is configured, the input and output can be swapped.
 To do this:

-- 1. Select either transformer, disconnector or switch as a Function type - 2. activate the Switch input/output check box
+- 1. Select either transformer, disconnector or switch as a Function type - 2.
+Activate the checkboxSwitch input/output

-The input is then placed at the right or at the bottom and the output is placed left or at the top.
+The input is then set at the bottom right and the output at the top left.